strongqa/docs.howitzer-framework.io/README.md

 ### BUILT-IN logging

 *Howitzer* uses the resources of Cucumber and RSpec to generate HTML and JUnit logging.
-HTML provides the possibility to view the log in HTML while JUnit uses the logs in CI, correspondingly.
+HTML provides the possibility to view the log as HTML while JUnit uses the logs in CI, correspondingly.

 Running of built-in HTML generators for RSpec, Turnip and Cucumber logging is available if you run the tests using the `rake` tasks.